Lxiba/ResumeTruth-AI/README.md

 ### Key Components

 **Input**
-- `upload-zone.tsx` — Drag-and-drop file uploader with support for PDF, DOCX, TXT, and RTF
+- `upload-zone.tsx` — Drag-and-drop file uploader with support for PDF and DOCX.
 - `job-form.tsx` — Fields for job title, company, and the job description textarea
 - `generate-button.tsx` — Submit trigger that kicks off the analysis